bhumikakr/YelpCamp/README.md

 ## Others:

- **Click on this link to see my version deployed on heroku:https://morning-lake-75784.herokuapp.com/**
+ **Click on this link to see my project deployed on heroku:https://morning-lake-75784.herokuapp.com/**